fretslapper97/SGH-S730M-CWM/README.md

 # SGH-S730M-CWM
-# This is a build of ClockWorkMod Touch for the Samsung Galaxy Discover.
+# This is a build of ClockWorkMod Touch for the Samsung Galaxy Discover. (amazingtrf)